Free Contact Form with Cloudflare Pages & MailChannels

 Update (01.06.2024):

-Unfortunately, MailChannels recently announced that their API is shutting down on the 30th of June 2024 (thank you, @Ben for mentioning it).
-I will update the article soon with an alternative API.
-Stay tuned!
+Unfortunately, MailChannels recently announced that their free API is shutting down 30th of June 2024 (thank you, @Ben for mentioning it).
+You can read their end of life notice.

 Are you tired of expensive subscriptions for your website’s contact form?
 Do you host your website on Cloudflare Pages?